Withdraws and Return of Title IV Funds Policy

 5. Federal Pell Grant

-Calculations are done on a case-by-case basis after the withdrawal date is established.
+Calculations are done on a case-by-case basis after the withdrawal date is confirmed.